bonifield/helpers/python/README.md

 	- Use a deepcopy of an object when shallow copies are not sufficient (create full duplicates of objects, which is more memory-intensive)
 - python-dictionaries.py
 	- How to use dictionaries in Python
+- python-dictionary-flatten-unflatten.py
+	- Flatten a dictionary structure into single-string dotted notation, ex. "topkey.middlekey.bottomkey = value", and un-flatten back into a nested structure
 - python-dns.py
 	- gets name servers, DNS A records, and optinally attempts zone transfers against the name servers
 - python-file-inout-processor.py